Ganeshpuri

 Thank God the opportunity for me to become a monk went nowhere – I had a job to go back to, after all, and it was never in my destiny anyway, so it was never going to happen.

 But yes, why be stuck living in an ashram?
 Or find yourself reciting prayers and meditating forever?
 What do you get from that anyway?
+Are you really doing God’s work?
 I couldn’t think of anything worse, to be honest.
-Better to roam around free from constraints, if possible, enjoying all the good things the world has to offer, even just the simple things, letting your divinity shine through just by being yourself – and finding the inspiration, confidence, and trust to be where you need to be at just the right time.
+Better to roam around free from constraints, if possible, enjoying all the good things the world has to offer, even just the simple things, letting your divinity shine through just by being yourself – and finding the inspiration, confidence, and trust to be where you need to be at just the right time, and above all to have fun!

 The monastic lifestyle is so overrated anyway, I feel.
 There is a monastery just minutes from where I live, and the monks look just as unhappy as everyone else.
 I guess they’ve got it made, food, clothing, and accommodation sorted.
+Not to mention everyone looking up to them.
 But then I also wonder if they would lose their enlightenment with the stress and anxiety of walking through the mall on Boxing Day.

-Everyday locations like a café, shopping centre, or market as examples can reveal the mysteries of the Universe, the profundity of the heart and mind, and provide stillness and serenity as well – all in the busiest of places.
+Everyday locations like a café, shopping centre, or market as examples can reveal the mysteries of the Universe, the profundity of the heart and mind, and provide stillness, serenity, and guidance as well – all in the busiest of places.

-God often works through each of us in mysterious, synchronistic, and serendipitous ways, even though we may have no idea, appreciation, or knowledge of what is going on.
-But then we have our intuition and spiritual heart to guide us and give us the knowledge, understanding, and insight that we might need in our lives as well, just when we need it most.
+God works within us, and all around us in mysterious, synchronistic, and serendipitous ways, even though we may have no idea or appreciation of what is going on at the time.
+But then we have our intuition and inner direction to guide us and give us the understanding and insight that we might need, just when we need it most.

 Thoughts come from emotions, not emotions coming from thoughts.
 From what I understand, that’s not the commonly accepted theory, it might even be blasphemy to some!
 As emotions settle and heal, with the emotions being the greatest driving force and influence over everything else, the mind settles as well.